Linux build

 git clone --depth 1 -b carla https://github.com/CarlaUnreal/UnrealEngine.git ~/UnrealEngine_4.26

-2. Navigate into the directory where you cloned the repository:
+2. Navigate into the directory where you cloned the Unreal Engine repository:

 cd ~/UnrealEngine_4.26

-3. Make the build.
-This may take an hour or two depending on your system.
+3. Set up and build with make.
+This may take an hour or two depending on your system:

 ./Setup.sh && ./GenerateProjectFiles.sh && make